blofeld80/rtems-docs/user/bsps/xilinx-zynq.rst

     code .

 #.
 If asked, do not agree to hide the activiybar
 #.
+If asked to select a kit, select "RTEMS"
+#.
 If asked to "Configure Cmake Options Visibility" select yes and make sure they are not hidden
 #.
 If required, **Ctrl + Shift + P** → type "Kit" → Select a kit → use RTEMS
 #.
 Try to build the project by clicking on "build" in the lower option bar